-Comprehensive environmental management plans were developed to restore the easements and promote the regeneration of vegetation.
+Comprehensive environmental management plans were developed to restore easements and promote the regeneration of vegetation.
 In addition to nest boxes, the rehabilitation program included weed removal, native seed collection and propagation of native endemic flora species.